-- 155 Definition: In the context of professional responsibility, a conflict of interest is an agreement, - relationship, or other arrangement, be it personal or professional, formal or informal, that - undermines the faculty's disinterested performance of its professional duties and obligations. - 158 Importance: Students have a just expectation that they will be instructed, evaluated and - supervised by a disinterested faculty.
-Faculty members have a similar expectation that their - professional and academic evaluations and supervision are free from the self-interest of their - peers.
+Definition: In the context of professional responsibility, a conflict of interest is an agreement, relationship, or other arrangement, be it personal or professional, formal or informal, that undermines the faculty's disinterested performance of its professional duties and obligations.

+Importance: Students have a just expectation that they will be instructed, evaluated and supervised by a disinterested faculty.
+Faculty members have a similar expectation that their professional and academic evaluations and supervision are free from the self-interest of their peers.
 Maintaining disinterestedness is one of the faculty's central ethical responsibilities.
-The - disinterestedness of the faculty assures both the academic integrity of the University and the - faculty's academic freedom. - 164 Conflicts of interest between faculty and students: In addition to the legal contracts existing - between students and the University, there is an equally important "social contract" between - them and the faculty, in which each fulfills its duties and obligations to the other.
-Many of the - faculty's responsibilities under this "contract" are found in Section H.B.2. of this document. - Interests that conflict with those obligations include actions or requirements of the faculty that - appear to be grounded in private interest or gain, not in professional responsibility.
-Examples - of conflicting interests are: requiring the purchase of course materials from which an - instructor makes a profit (texts and other materials professionally reviewed, published, and - distributed are excluded); and giving academic credit for student research which the instructor - puts to use for private gain or profit. - Other conflicts of interest may arise in view of the disproportion of influence and power - between faculty and students.
-Instructors, thus, ought not engage students in their classes or - under their supervision in relationships that are so personal that the presumption of - professional disinterest is difficult to maintain.
-Faculty members, for example, ought not - instruct or supervise students who are obligated to them financially; and faculty ought not - supervise or instruct students with whom they have relationships grounded in interests
+The disinterestedness of the faculty assures both the academic integrity of the University and the faculty's academic freedom.

+Conflicts of interest between faculty and students: In addition to the legal contracts existing between students and the University, there is an equally important "social contract" between them and the faculty, in which each fulfills its duties and obligations to the other.
+Many of the faculty's responsibilities under this "contract" are found in Section II.B.2. of this document.
+Interests that conflict with those obligations include actions or requirements of the faculty that appear to be grounded in private interest or gain, not in professional responsibility.
+Examples of conflicting interests are: requiring the purchase of course materials from which an instructor makes a profit (texts and other materials professionally reviewed, published, and distributed are excluded); and giving academic credit for student research which the instructor puts to use for private gain or profit.

+Other conflicts of interest may arise in view of the disproportion of influence and power between faculty and students.
+Instructors, thus, ought not engage students in their classes or under their supervision in relationships that are so personal that the presumption of professional disinterest is difficult to maintain.
+Faculty members, for example, ought not instruct or supervise students who are obligated to them financially; and faculty ought not supervise or instruct students with whom they have relationships grounded in interests inconsistent with their professional responsibility and the mission of the University.
+These conflicts of interest include but are not restricted to sexual relationships.

-9 See also California Education Code Section 89005.5.
+&lt;sup>9 See also California Education Code Section 89005.5.

-10 See also California Government Code Section 8314 on unlawful use of state resources by state employees.
+$^{10}$ See also California Government Code Section 8314 on unlawful use of state resources by state employees.